vantage-sh/docs.vantage.sh/docs/getting_started.md

 Vantage integrates with your Fastly account through a read-only API token.
 Fastly API Tokens are free for you to create.
 Adding them to the [Vantage console](https://console.vantage.sh/signup) only takes a few minutes.
 Step by step instructions to connect Fastly can be found [here](/connecting_fastly).

+## Connecting OpenAI

+Vantage integrates with your OpenAI account through an API token.
+OpenAI API Tokens are free for you to create.
+Adding them to the [Vantage console](https://console.vantage.sh/signup) only takes a few minutes.
+Step by step instructions to connect OpenAI can be found [here](/connecting_open_ai).

 ## Other Providers

 Vantage will be launching support for additional cloud infrastructure providers in the future.
 If you have a particular provider that you would like supported, please reach out to [support@vantage.sh](mailto:support@vantage.sh).